Do you leave tasks to the last minute?

 Let’s be real.

-You will not work better under pressure.
+You won't work better under pressure.

-You are squandering your resources.
+You're squandering your resources.

 When we delay what we need to get done or tell ourselves it isn’t important, we reject our best selves.